-- (2) The Authority shall, where an amended security programme is submitted to it under subregulation (1), approve the security programme in accordance with the procedure prescribed by regulation 19. - 22.
-(1) The Authority shall develop a National Civil Aviation Security Training Programme for personnel of all entities involved with or responsible for the implementation of various aspects of the National Civil Aviation Security Programme including periodic security awareness training for those authorized to have unescorted access to the airside. - (2) The Authority shall co-ordinate the implementation of the National Civil Aviation Security Training Programme developed under subregulation (1).
+(2) The Authority shall, where an amended security programme is submitted to it under subregulation (1), approve the security programme in accordance with the procedure prescribed by regulation 19.

+National Civil Aviation Security Training Programme.
+22. (1) The Authority shall develop a National Civil Aviation Security Training Programme for personnel of all entities involved with or responsible for the implementation of various aspects of the National Civil Aviation Security Programme including security awareness training for those authorized to have unescorted access to the airside.

+(2) The Authority shall co-ordinate the implementation of the National Civil Aviation Security Training Programme developed under subregulation (1).